 Reviews drive revenue.

 Online reviews can help you maximize RevPAR (Wall Street Journal), balance internal and OTA reservations, and minimize yield management discounts.
-But only when review management is integrated into each property’s 24-hour operation.
+This works best when you’re keeping a close eye on each one of your property’s reviews.

 Good reviews matter.
 (And so do the bad ones.)

 Online reviews can’t be controlled but they can be managed.
 Which should be a relief since some research shows the total number of good reviews matter most.

 Eliminating bad reviews isn’t required (and generally isn’t legal or even possible).
 Studies show that consumers trust businesses with some negative reviews more than those with none.
 So don’t be too stressed out over a few negative reviews.